Celery – The Best Vegetable for the HeartReading time: 8 min

 Could make managing blood sugar better

-Celery is advantageous for those who need to control their blood sugar levels.
 This is because it has a low glycemic index (GI) and is high in fiber.

-Numerous studies confirm that celery could reduce blood glucose levels.
 So its consumption can be of great help to those who have this condition.

 Since you know its multiple benefits, learn how to cook using celery.